Creaturro/DRADS/README.md

   * Collects user feedback at the end of blog posts.
   * Serves as a UI demonstration (no back-end integration currently).

-* [x] **Starlight Documentation Theme Integration**:
-  * A sleek, user-friendly, full-featured documentation theme, which enhances the readability and usability of documentation.
-  * Enhances readability and usability of documentation with features like site navigation, search, dark mode, code highlighting, and internationalization support.

 * [x] **Icon Set Component**:
   * Centralizes SVG icons for easy management and updates.
   * Render any pre-defined icon SVG using `<Icon name="iconName" />` in your Astro components.